Sundara Kanda

 पुष्पकविमानदर्शनम् — The Vision of the Pushpaka and Lanka’s Jewel-like Mansions

-This sarga presents Hanumān’s close reconnaissance of Laṅkā’s elite architecture and the Pushpaka vimāna through a sequence of visual catalogues and extended similes.
-He observes a dense ‘network’ of mansions fitted with golden lattices and vaidūrya (cat’s-eye gem), likened to monsoon cloud-masses threaded with lightning and alive with birds (5.7.1).
-He notes specialized halls and armories for conches, weapons, bows, and arrows, and moonlit terraces crowning the attics (5.7.2).
-The houses appear treasure-laden, defect-free, and as if built by Māyā, the divine architect—an aesthetic of engineered wonder that signals Ravana’s amassed power (5.7.3–4).
-Hanumān then beholds a matchless golden palace and an aerial chariot described as heaven-like on earth, gem-studded, and cloud-and-sky-like in coloration (5.7.5–8).
-Interior ornamentation is rendered as pictorial cosmography: mountains, trees, flowers, ponds, lotuses, and gardens, along with gem-crafted birds, serpents, horses, elephants, and a Lakṣmī motif (5.7.9–14).
-Having reached this mountain-like, fragrant palace, Hanumān resumes searching the city for Sītā; failing to find her, his mind becomes deeply distressed, revealing the ethical tension between sensory splendor and the mission’s sorrowful urgency (5.7.15–17).
+This sarga portrays Hanumān’s close reconnaissance of Laṅkā’s noble architecture and the Pushpaka vimāna through vivid catalogues and extended similes.
+He beholds a dense “network” of mansions with golden lattices and vaidūrya (cat’s-eye gem), likened to monsoon cloud-masses threaded with lightning and alive with birds.
+He also notes specialized halls and armories for conches, weapons, bows, and arrows, and moonlit terraces crowning the upper chambers.
+The houses appear treasure-laden and flawless, as though fashioned by Māyā, the divine architect—an engineered wonder that proclaims Rāvaṇa’s amassed power.
+Hanumān then sees an unmatched golden palace and the Pushpaka, an aerial chariot described as heaven upon earth, gem-studded and colored like cloud and sky.
+Within, the ornamentation becomes a pictorial cosmography: mountains, trees, flowers, ponds, lotuses, and gardens, along with gem-crafted birds, serpents, horses, elephants, and a Lakṣmī motif.
+Having reached this fragrant, mountain-like palace, Hanumān resumes his search for Sītā throughout the city.
+When he cannot find her, his mind sinks into deep distress, revealing the ethical tension between dazzling splendor and the sorrowful urgency of his sacred mission.

 17 verses | Valmiki (narrator), Hanuman (focal observer)